bketelsen/distributed/README.md

 	export PATH=`pwd`:$PATH

 Test this by running `hello`.

+Install the `dep` tool and put it in your path.

+	go get -u github.com/golang/dep/cmd/dep

 There is an `environment.sh` file in the root of the course directory that will setup your GOPATH for the current terminal session if you type: